Projective characterization of higher-order quantum transformations: Implications of characterizing signaling

-but the converse is not true.
-Furthermore, the cap and the cup are both distributive over the prec (and in this case the converse holds, see App. \ref{sec:projo_prec_dist} for proofs),
+(See Eq. \eqref{eq:cap_cup_dist} in App. \ref{sec:projos_prop}.)
+Furthermore, the cap and the cup both distribute over the prec,

-Where the above are also satisfied when caps and cups are switched, $(\cap \leftrightarrow \cup)$.
-Consequently, there is an order in distributivity; expressions involving these three connectors can always be rewritten so that they are put into a union of intersections of one-way signaling compositions.
-As these three operations are associative, the intermediate parenthesis can be dropped everywhere.
+where the above are also satisfied when caps and cups are switched, $\cap \leftrightarrow \cup$.
+(See App. \ref{sec:projo_prec_dist}.)
+Consequently, distributivity can be used to define a normal form: expressions involving these three connectors can always be rewritten so that they are put into a union of intersections of one-way signaling compositions.
+As these three operations are associative, the intermediate parentheses can be dropped everywhere.

-Finally, by combining Eqs. \eqref{eq:relations} with the De Morgan rule \eqref{eq:deMorgan_add} and using the fact that prec commutes with negation, it should be clear that in the decomposition, the projectors on each single subsystem are the same as the ones appearing in the no signaling subset.